AngelCrawford/blog/archetypes/article-bundle/index.md

 ---
 title: "{{ replace .TranslationBaseName "-" " " | title }}"
 description: "SEO Description and Subheader for single posts" # Not more than 160 characters!
+summary: "" # if content has shortcodes, than the excerpt will render it.
+BUT WE DON'T WANT THIS!
+Use summary instead!
 date: {{ .Date }}
 publishdate: {{ now.Format "2006-01-02" }}
 tags: